PaddlePaddle/PaddleSpeech/docs/source/asr/PPASR.md

 ## 3.5 Customized Auto Speech Recognition and Deployment

 For customized auto speech recognition and deployment, PP-ASR provides feature extraction(fbank) => Inference model（Scoring Library）=> C++ program of TLG（WFST, token, lexion, grammer).
 For specific usage, please refer to: [speechx](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/speechx)
-If you want to quickly use it, you can refer to: [custom_streaming_asr](https://github.com/PaddlePaddle/PaddleSpeech/blob/develop/demos/custom_streaming_asr/README_cn.md)
+If you want to quickly use it, you can refer to [custom_streaming_asr](https://github.com/PaddlePaddle/PaddleSpeech/blob/develop/demos/custom_streaming_asr/README_cn.md)

 For more information about customized auto speech recognition and deployment, you can refer to the aistudio tutorial:
 - [Customized Auto Speech Recognition](https://aistudio.baidu.com/aistudio/projectdetail/4021561)